Questions You Need To Ask Before You Get Engaged

 · Later Adulthood (generally defined as the mid-20s and older)

 So, the human brain reaches full maturity at least in the mid-20s.
 So the rental car companies have it correct.
-The brain isn't fully mature at 16, when we are allowed to drive, or at 18, when we are allowed to vote, or at 21 when we are allowed to drink, but closer to 25, when we are allowed to rent a car.
+The brain isn't fully mature at 16, when we are allowed to drive, or at 18, when we are allowed to vote, or at 21, when we are allowed to drink, but closer to 25, when we are allowed to rent a car.
 Those who marry before 25 face a higher divorce rate.
 The divorce rate after ten years is 48% for those who marry before age 18.
 However, the rate is just 25% for those who marry after age 25.
-For people who marry between the ages of 20-25, there is a 44%-60% chance of the union ending in divorce.
-These statistics confirm that the couple's age at the time of marrying impacts subsequent divorce rates.
+For people who marry between the ages of 20 and 25, there is a 44%-60% chance of the union ending in divorce.
+These statistics confirm that the couple's age at the time of marriage impacts subsequent divorce rates.

 Your family of origin has the most significant impact on your marriage.
 Out of all the factors that can and will impact you as a person, your parents have the most influence on your life.
-Whether it is good, bad, or somewhere in between, Your parents have left their mark.
+Whether it is good, bad, or somewhere in between, your parents have left their mark.

 Your family of origin has the most significant impact on your marriage.

-If you or your partner have siblings, I am interested in whether they are married, single, or divorced.
+If you or your partner has siblings, I am interested in whether they are married, single, or divorced.
 If your partner comes from a family with divorced parents, I am curious if the siblings have gotten married or, in some cases, have already been divorced.

 In reality, if your parents do not like your partner before the wedding, they will not like them after the wedding.
 If they think you need more time to be ready or it is not a good idea, pause.
 Romeo and Juliet and, eventually, West Side Story were romantic tragedies about star-crossed lovers.
 They were both romantic and tragic.
 Rushing to get married to avoid disapproval won’t fix anything.
 You might be married, and nothing can change that, but that won’t always change feelings and opinions either.